 - 20% — retail chains and merchants

-Our CEO, Dmytro Agapov, worked at the booth all five days and recorded several important observations about the real demands of the European market.
+Our CEO Dmitry Agapov worked at the stand all five days and recorded several important observations about the real demands of the European market.

 Insight 1.
-European retail is still “old school”
+European retail still lives “the old way”

-It turned out that even small chains with 5–10 stores in Europe do not maintain full inventory accounting.
-Everything is done manually: they look at the shelf — and record it.
-PayKit fully addresses this need: supplier receipts, transfers, returns, inventory — all in one system, both on a data collection terminal and in the cloud.
+It turned out that even small chains of 5-10 stores in Europe do not keep full-fledged accounting of balances.
+Everything is recorded manually: they looked at the shelf – they wrote it down.
+PayKit completely closes this request: documents of receipt from suppliers, transfers, returns, inventory – all in one system, both on the data collection terminal and in the cloud.

 Insight 2.
 Multiple interface options are a competitive advantage

-Visitors immediately appreciated that PayKit offers different options for different needs: an offline POS with two interfaces — for large screens, and compact solutions for mobile devices, including bank terminals and standard devices.
+Visitors immediately liked that PayKit offers different options for different needs: offline cash register in two interfaces – for wide screens and compact solutions for mobile devices, including bank terminals and regular devices.

-This is not just convenience — for distributors and integrators, it means one solution can serve different types of clients.
+This is not just convenience – for distributors and integrators it means that one solution covers different types of customers.

 Insight 3.
 Cloud accounting – what the market lacks

-Our cloud dashboard stood out separately, allowing full management accounting: products, prices, suppliers, staff, sales and stock reports.
-For many visitors, this was an unexpected value — they did not expect to see this level of functionality in a single solution.
+Our cloud office, where you can fully maintain management accounting: products, prices, suppliers, personnel, sales and goods movement reports, stood out.
+For many visitors, this was an unexpected value – they did not expect to see such a level of functionality in one solution.

 Insight 4.
-E-commerce integration — the hottest demand
+E-commerce integration is the hottest request

-The most frequently asked question at the exhibition was simple: to have online orders come directly to the workstation and be processed there.
-This is the number-one request from retailers operating both online and offline.
+The most questions at the exhibition were about one thing: that online orders come directly to the workstation and be processed there.
+This is the number one request from retailers who work both online and offline.

-This functionality is already being tested: each workstation will receive orders, operators will mark collected items, and convert online orders into receipts.
-Integration is planned with any e-commerce platform.
+The functionality is already being tested: each workstation will receive orders, the operator will mark the collected items and translate the online order into a receipt.
+Integration is planned with any online platforms.
 Demand is very high.

 Key takeaway: Germany is our next market

-The exhibition’s focus was the DACH region and Western Europe.
-After five days of conversations with industry representatives, it became clear: Germany appears to be a key white-label market for PayKitPOS.
-The demand exists, the competitive landscape is open, and our solution addresses the market’s pain points directly.
+The focus of the exhibition is the DACH region and Western Europe.
+After five days of communication with industry representatives, it became clear: Germany looks like a key white-label market for PayKitPOS.
+The need is there, the competitive landscape is open, and our solution hits exactly the pain points of the market.